jerelmiller/redux-simple-auth/README.md

 ### `getLastError(state)`

-(_boolean_) Returns the last authentication error received if authentication has failed.
+(_any_) Returns the last authentication error received if authentication has failed.
 This value is the same value passed to the rejected promise in the authenticator's `authenticate` function.